There’s nothing better than a summer holiday away, exploring a new place with your friends and family and getting some well needed rest.

 Hose pipe

 Use a hose to water plants in your beds and borders.
-Leave the hose at the base of thirsty plants for several minutes, pressing your finger into the soil afterwards.
-You want to check the water has soaked at least the first several inches of the soil before moving on to the next plant.
+Leave the hose at the base of thirsty plants for several minutes.
+Pressing your finger into the soil afterward.
+Check the water has soaked at least the first several inches of the soil before moving on to the next plant.

 Take care not to simply sprinkle water on the foliage as this will evaporate away quickly and can also encourage disease.